CS514-F17/notes/Admin/projectsubmission.md

 2. **Preliminary code review:** *If and only if* code is passing all tests, the professor or TA reviews code to verify student is ready for in-person code review.
 3. **In-person code review:** Student meets with instructor for 15-minute code review session.
 Instructor outlines all design changes required before next submission.
 4. **Revision:** Student applies all required design changes.
-5. **Resubmmision:** Student commits revised code to github and [creates a new release](https://help.github.com/articles/creating-releases/).
+5. **Resubmission:** Student commits revised code to github and [creates a new release](https://help.github.com/articles/creating-releases/).
 6. **Repeat:** *At most once per week* steps 2-5 will be repeated until the final deadline.
 In some cases a student may be exempted from step 3 for a second or subsequent resubmission.

 ## Overview